kaufman-lab/build_containers/README.md

 ## Image Stability

 starting sometime after 8/10/21 \`geospatial_plus:4.1.0\` will be package-stable (this is the date the next version of R is released and rocker will freeze 4.1.0).
 Even as rocker/geospatial:4.1.0 and kaufman-lab/geospatial_plus:4.1.0 are periodically rebuilt, R packages in the 4.1.0 image will remain constant [because of how versioned rocker images install packages](https://github.com/rocker-org/rocker-versioned2/issues/201).

-I'll try not to make breaking changes within a version tag, but if stability is paramount use a digest (which points to an exact image uploaded on a specific date) rather than a tag.

 ## Building Images